chir-set/Tools7/MarkupsToSurface/README.md

 ### Notes

-For the [Shape](https://github.com/chir-set/SlicerExtraMarkups)::Ring and Shape::Disk node, a created segment will vanish if 3D display is switched On/Off/On.
+For the [Shape](https://github.com/chir-set/SlicerExtraMarkups)::Ring, Shape::Disk and Shape::Arc node, a created segment will vanish if 3D display is switched On/Off/On.
 This is expected.

 ### Disclaimer